 What We Do

 The Southside Community Kitchen:

-Founded in 1987 by concerned people from several local church congregations as a response to the growing numbers of homeless and hungry people living in Lansing, the Southside Community Kitchen on August 26, 1987.
+Founded in 1987 by concerned people from several local church congregations, as a response to the growing numbers of homeless and hungry people living in Lansing, the Southside Community Kitchen served the first meal on August 26, 1987.
 Since that time, we have served over 300,000 meals to people in need.
 A network of dedicated volunteers work with SCK staff each meal service to prepare, serve, and clean up.
-Hundreds of people partner with the SCK to offer crucial financial support to our efforts.
+Hundreds of community members and organizations partner with the SCK to offer critical financial support for our mission.
 In addition, well over 35 local church congregations faithfully support and are engaged in our mission with financial donations and volunteers.
 We also receive several local grants from the Greater Lansing Food Bank, Food Movers, The Capital Area Community Foundation, the Dart Foundation, The Granger Foundation, Ingham County Community Grants, and various local businesses and organizations.

 Who We Serve

 Our guests come from a variety of backgrounds but hold one thing in common – hunger insecurity.
 The majority of our guests are seniors who are living on a very limited budget and some have severe chronic health problems.
 We serve people of all ages and welcome families and extended families in need of a good meal.
 Some guests come once or occasionally, others require our help with meals on a regular basis.
 We are open to anyone who is hungry – no questions asked.
 We honor our guests by bringing their meal to their place setting so there is no waiting in long lines for a meal.
 Our guests gather around the table not only to be nourished by our meal, but also for conversation and support from other guests.
 Each day we serve an average of 45-80 guests.

 Southside Community Kitchen Staff

 Marcia Beer, Executive Director (517) 375-2977